Codex

 Weblog Client

 A Weblog Client is software you run on your local machine (desktop) that lets you post to your blog via XML-RPC.
 In some cases, the Weblog Client can even manage your weblog entries.
-You might think of Weblog Clients as the equivalent of email clients such as Outlook Express, Thunderbird, and Eudora Mail.
+You might think of Weblog Clients as the equivalent of email clients.
 Essentially, the Weblog Client allows you to write a post even if you are off-line; then, the next time you connect to the Internet, you can publish that post.

 For information on blogging by email, see Blog by Email.